Here’s a look at the Organization of the Petroleum Exporting Countries, headquartered in Vienna, Austria.

 A unanimous vote is required on raising or lowering oil production.

 Each member country controls the oil production of its country, but OPEC aims to coordinate the production policies of member countries.

-Oil and energy ministers from OPEC member countries usually meet twice a year in March and September to determine OPEC’s output level.
+Oil and energy ministers from OPEC member countries usually meet twice a year to determine OPEC’s output level.
 They also meet in extraordinary sessions whenever required.

-Timeline: September 14, 1960 - OPEC is formed in Baghdad, Iraq, by founding members Iraq, Kuwait, Iran, Saudi Arabia and Venezuela.
+September 14, 1960 - OPEC is formed in Baghdad, Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.

 1973-1974 - Due to United States support of Israel in the Arab-Israeli conflict, the members of OPEC decide to raise the cost of oil from $3/barrel to around $12/barrel.

-October 1973 - OPEC issues an embargo against the U.S., halting oil exports.
-Customers in the U.S. experience long lines at gas stations and at times cannot find gas at all.
-Prices go from 36 cents a gallon in 1972 to over 50 cents a gallon in 1973.
+October 1973 - OPEC issues an embargo against the United States, halting oil exports.
+Customers in the United States experience long lines at gas stations and shortages.

-March 18, 1974 - At an OPEC meeting, seven members lift the ban on exports to the U.S.: Algeria, Saudi Arabia, Kuwait, Qatar, Bahrain, Egypt and Abu Dhabi.
+March 18, 1974 - At an OPEC meeting, seven members lift the ban on exports to the United States: Algeria, Saudi Arabia, Kuwait, Qatar, Bahrain, Egypt and Abu Dhabi.
 Libya and Syria refuse to drop the ban, and Iraq boycotts the talks.